rackerlabs/support-how-to/content/office-365/configure-email-encryption-o365.md

 4. Select **mail flow** from the left menu, then select **rules** from the top menu.

 5. Select **+** then **Create a new rule...**.
-A pop-up window will appear.
+A pop-up window should appear.

-6. In the pop-up window, name your rule using the **Name:** field.
+6. In the pop-up window, name your rule by using the **Name:** field.

 7. Select **More options...** at the bottom of the page.

 8. Under **Apply this rule if...** select which conditions must be met to apply encryption to an email message.

     **Note:** This option is customizable based on how you want to send out encrypted email.
-The following are a few conditions that we believe might be helpful:
+The following is a list of recommended conditions:

-a.
-To encrypt all messages, use **The Sender is… “Internal”**
+    -	To encrypt all messages, use **The Sender is… “Internal”**
-b.
-To encrypt messages only to specific domains, use **“The Recipient Address Includes…”** and input domains that you would like to have messages encrypted when sending to.
+    -	Encrypt messages sent to specific domains by using the  **“The Recipient Address Includes…”** condition and adding those domains.
-c.
-To encrypt messages with a key word, use **“The Subject or Body Includes…”** then select words such as Encrypt or Secure.
-When messages are sent with these keywords they will automatically be encrypted.
+    -	Encrypt messages with a key word by using the **“The Subject or Body Includes…”** condition and then select the words which you would like to automatically encrypt a message.

 8. Under **Do the following...** choose **Modify the message security...**, then **Apply Office 365 Message Encryption and rights protection**.

-9. Select **Encrypt** from the **RMS template** options, then **OK**.
+9. Select **Encrypt** from the **RMS template** options, then click **OK**.

 10. Select **Save**.

-Your messages that meet your specified criteria will now have Office Message Encryption applied to them when sending.
+Messages that meet the specified criteria now have Office Message Encryption applied to them when sending.

 ### Additional resources